Updated: Dec 21, 2022

 Naked cakes, a classic look and they can look absolutely gorgeous...but there is a caveat with these.
 If you’ve ever tried to eat the crusty cuttings from a naked cake that’s been on display all day, you’ll understand that no amount of extra syrup will stop it going stale without something to protect it from the air.

-I always advise clients that a fully naked cake should be trimmed before serving so order a slightly bigger cake to allow for this.
+A fully naked cake should be trimmed before serving so order a slightly bigger cake to allow for this.
 You’ll save on dental bills and disappointment!